yuxi-liu-wired/cyc-archive/README.md

   * `Douglas Lenat.md`: Notes I've taken during the research of this essay.
   * `Cyc101_tutorial_slides.zip`: Tutorial slides downloaded from [Cyc 101 Tutorial at OpenCyc.org](https://web.archive.org/web/20120409060356/http://opencyc.org/doc/tut/?expand_all=1)
   * `minimal-cyc-kb.txt` and `opencyc-ontology.txt`: Early snapshots of the Cyc ontology and knowledge base from before 2002.
 Downloaded from [1](https://web.archive.org/web/20070309111053/http://www.cyc.com:80/SUO/minimal-cyc-kb.txt) and [2](https://web.archive.org/web/20130115202515/http://www.cyc.com:80/SUO/opencyc-ontology.txt)
+  * `cycfoundation-concepts.zip`: 27609 concepts in the Semantic Web version of OpenCyc.
+They were originally hosted on `sw.opencyc.org`, but the archived version on the Internet Archive is completely broken.
+For some reason, the version hosted on `cycfoundation.org` had been correctly archived, which is where I scraped them from.
+The urls are of the form `http://www.cycfoundation.org:80/concepts/<name>` and scraped by `.\wbm-dl.exe http://cycfoundation.org:80/concepts/ -t 2011`.
   * `www.saildart.org.zip`: The complete archive of [`www.saildart.org/DBL`](https://www.saildart.org/DBL).
 It is Douglas Lenat's files at the SAILDART archive, an archive of the first [Stanford Artificial Intelligence Laboratory](https://en.wikipedia.org/wiki/Stanford_Artificial_Intelligence_Laboratory) derived from its final backup tapes.
 * `scraping_utils`: Scripts used for scraping, described above.